awsdocs/aws-deeplens-user-guide/doc_source/deeplens-train-model.md

 ## Step 6: Create an Inference Lambda Function<a name="create-lambda"></a>

 Use the AWS Lambda console to create a Lambda function that uses your model\.
-For specific instructions with sample code, see [Creating an AWS DeepLens Inference Lambda Function](deeplens-inference-lambda-create.md)\.
+For specific instructions with sample code, see [Create and Publish an AWS DeepLens Inference Lambda Function](deeplens-inference-lambda-create.md)\.

 ## Step 7: Create a New AWS DeepLens Project<a name="create-new-project"></a>